wxcctechsummit/holcct2108/livelabs/Lab2Analyzer.md

 9. Review the Analyzer URL for the report which shows the `tid` which is the Tenant ID and `rid` which is the report ID.
 The tenant ID is unique to every tenant and very useful for troubleshooting or back end change requests.
 10. This concludes the first lab in Exercise Section 2

-# Exercise 2.2 Create Custom Report using Stock Reports  https://youtu.be/f-vsOu32tD4
+# Exercise 2.2 Create Custom Report using Stock Reports

 <iframe width="1024" height="576" src="https://youtube.com/embed/f-vsOu32tD4?rel=0" title="Exercise 2.2 Create Custom Report using Stock Reports" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Section Information**
-- Copy a stock report to create a new report
+- Copy a stock report to create a new custom report
 - Create a new report to show the team performance for yesterday

 1. Using the search option, search for the word `team` and review the listed reports to find the best report to build from